0x1iii1ii/PPPwn-Luckfox/README.md

 ## Tested Version
 I only have PS4 v11.00 if you have other versions in the list below please test it and let me know thank you!

-- [ ] 9.00
+- [x] 9.00
 - [ ] 10.00
 - [ ] 10.01
-- [x] 11.00 by @0x1iii1ii
+- [x] 11.00

 ## What it does

-The goal here is to setup the Luckfox pico to automatically try and PPPwn the console without any input from you, just wait on the home screen until the process completes.<br>
+The goal here is to setup the Luckfox pico to automatically try and jailbreak the console, all you need to do is wait until the process completes.<br>
 Once it PPPwned the process will stop. <br>

 ## Requirements